 |Social worldview today||The Catholic Church is generally considered conservative in the context of the socio-political landscape of the 21st-century Western world.||The Orthodox Church is conservative theologically and socially, according to conventionally accepted, modern-day definitions of the term.|

 Catholicism teaches that the Father and the Son, Jesus Christ, sent the Holy Spirit.
-The Orthodox Church believes that the Spirit proceeds from the Father alone and not the Son.
+The Orthodox Church believes that the Spirit proceeds from the Father alone, not the Son.

 |Roman Catholicism||Eastern Orthodox|